Bhuvnish/team-Bhuvnish_Ekam/README.md

 ## About us

-1. We are from Amritsar,India
-2. My hobbie is to play cricket
-3. My teammate hobbie is to watch movies.
-4. We  like to eat fast food
+  my name  is  Bhuvnish arora, i am from  India. my hobbie is to play cricket. i love to listen music . my  teammate name is Ekampreet kaur , she is also from India . she is very fond of watching movies and she loves to eat fastfood.

 ## Credits
+ arora_bhuvnish
+ kaur_ekam
- we helped each other equally
+ we helped each other

 ## License